xieyuheng/cell-complex/README.md

 # Cicada Language // 蟬語

 Aims:
-- Formalizing mathematical structures
+- Formalizing mathematical structures in existing languages
-- Design formal languages to formalize mathematical structures
+- Design new formal languages to formalize mathematical structures
   - Intuitive to use
   - Approachable for both mathematicians and programmers